Protestors in St. Louis, 1920-30

 Anyway… that all has nothing to do with the Unorthodox show.
 Here are photos showing the parts that were filmed just down the street from me.
 Click on the photos to enlarge.
 In each pair, the one on the left is a screenshot from the show and the one on the right is a photo I took myself.
-These are all scenes from when she goes to visit her mother; it’s literally about one minute’s walk from my door.
-In the last one it’s a little less clear but you can tell by the awnings.
+These are all scenes from when the woman goes to visit her mother.

 Paper cuts in the Netherlands